Reading Guide

 Adult

-Most of my work is aimed at adult audiences and doesn’t contain too much violence, substance use, or sexual content.
-Horror and dark fantasy pieces may be thematically more disturbing, though.
+Most of my work is aimed at adult audiences and spans a range of styles, voices, and atmospheres.
+Horror and dark fantasy pieces tend to be more disturbing.

 Mature